Larimer County DUI Court Guide

 3. Trial (If No Plea Deal)

-• Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breath or blood test, arguing that the police lacked probable cause to stop you, and presenting evidence that you were not impaired at the time of driving.
+• Common defenses: Common defenses in DUI cases include challenging the accuracy of the BAC test, arguing that the police did not have probable cause to stop you, or asserting that you were not impaired.

 Penalties for DUI in Larimer County, CO